will/crystal-pg/README.md

 ## Requirements

-Crystal-pg is [tested on](https://travis-ci.org/will/crystal-pg) Postgres versions 9.1 through 9.4.
+Crystal-pg is [tested on](https://travis-ci.org/will/crystal-pg) Postgres versions 9.1 through 9.4 and developed on 9.5 (travis does not currently have 9.5 support).
 Since it is based on libpq, older versions probably also work but are not guaranteed.

 Linking requires that the `pg_config` binary is in your `$PATH` and returns correct results for `pg_config --includedir` and `pg_config --libdir`.